Van der Waals equation: History

 The first to propose a volume correction to Boyle's law was Daniel Bernoulli in his microscopic theory in Hydrodynamica, however this model was mostly ignored in 1738.

 In 1857 Rudolf Clausius published The Nature of the Motion which We Call Heat.
-In it he derived the relation $p=(N/V)m\overline{c^2}/3$ for the pressure $p$ in a gas, composed of particles in motion, with number density $N/V$, mass $m$, and mean square speed $\overline{c^2}$.
-He then noted that using the classical laws of Boyle and Charles, one could write $m\overline{c^2}/3=kT$ with a constant of proportionality $k$.
+In it he derived the relation $p=n m\overline{c^2}/3$ for the pressure $p$ in a gas, composed of particles in motion, with number density $n$, mass $m$, and mean square speed $\overline{c^2}$.
+He then noted that using the classical laws of Boyle and Jacques Charles, one could write $m\overline{c^2}/3=kT$ with a constant of proportionality $k$.
 Hence temperature was proportional to the average kinetic energy of the particles.
 This article inspired further work based on the twin ideas that substances are composed of indivisible particles, and that heat is a consequence of the particle motion; movement that evolves according to Newton's laws.
 The work, known as the kinetic theory of gases, was done principally by Clausius, James Clerk Maxwell, and Ludwig Boltzmann.
 At about the same time, Josiah Willard Gibbs advanced the work by converting it into statistical mechanics.

 This environment influenced Johannes Diderik van der Waals.
 After initially pursuing a teaching credential, he was accepted for doctoral studies at the University of Leiden under Pieter Rijke.
 This led, in 1873, to a dissertation that provided a simple, particle-based equation that described the gas-liquid change of state, the origin of a critical temperature, and the concept of corresponding states.
 The equation is based on two premises: first, that fluids are composed of particles with non-zero volumes, and second, that at a large enough distance each particle exerts an attractive force on all other particles in its vicinity.
 Boltzmann called these forces van der Waals cohesive forces.

 In 1869 Irish professor of chemistry Thomas Andrews at Queen's University Belfast, in a paper entitled On the Continuity of the Gaseous and Liquid States of Matter, displayed an experimentally obtained set of isotherms of carbonic acid, H2CO3, that showed at low temperatures a jump in density at a certain pressure, while at higher temperatures there was no abrupt change (the figure can be seen here).
 Andrews called the isotherm at which the jump disappears the critical point.
 Given the similarity of the titles of this paper and Van der Waals' subsequent thesis, one might think that Van der Waals set out to develop a theoretical explanation of Andrews' experiments; however, this is not what happened.
 Van der Waals began work by trying to determine a molecular attraction that appeared in Laplace's theory of capillarity, and only after establishing his equation he tested it using Andrews' results.